ajitsingh98/Data-Science-Interview-Questions-Answers/tree_based_methods.md

 | **Branching and Pruning**       | Simple growth with no specific branching procedure         | Implements a pruning procedure to remove branches that do not contribute to accuracy, replacing them with leaf nodes |
 | **Performance on Small Datasets** | Not specifically mentioned                               | Performs better than J48 and C5.0 on small datasets according to comparative studies |

 </details>

 ---

-17. Can you explain how the concept of entropy is used in ID3?
+Q. Can you explain how the concept of entropy is used in ID3?

 <details><summary><b>Answer</b></summary>